nickdrummond/star-wars-ontology/readme.txt

 Nice other queries:
 diedDuring some Duel
-diedDuring some (Event and location value Death_Star_1)
+diedDuring some (Event and location value Death_Star_1) diedDuring some (date value 0) killedDuring some (Fight and victor value Maul)

 How do we deal with skirmishes with multiple sub-fights?
 Eg Twilight of the Apprentice.
 We still want to capture Ahsoka vs Vader. added including/during to have sub fights but then asking location or date gets messy: